Nahargarh fort Jaipur

-The fort follows Indo-European architecture and there are many structures inside the fort.
-To the left of the entrance gate 'Tadigate', there is a temple dedicated to the deity of Jaipur rulers.
-Apart from this, there is another temple inside the fort, dedicated to the Rathore prince, Nahar Singh Bhomia.
-Another attraction in the fort is the 'Madhavendra Bhawan' built by Sawai Madho Singh.
-This is a two-storey building which has suites for the king and his twelve queens.
-It is divided into nine similar apartments and each of these apartments has a lobby, bedrooms, toilets, kitchen and store.
-Other structures inside the palace include Diwan-I-Aam, an open air enclosure where the king met the common men and listened to their problems and complaints.
+The fort exhibits a beautiful Indo-European architecture housing several beautiful structures inside.
+As you enter the fort through entrance gate called "Tadigate", you will find a temple dedicated to the Jaipur rulers towards left.
+Another temple devoted to the Rathore prince, Nahar Singh Bhomia also resides inside the complex.
+Other than that you will find a "Madhavendra Bhawan" built by Sawai Madho Singh.
+The structure is two storied building with suites for king and his twelve queens.
+Divided into nine similar apartments, each one consists of a lobby, bedrooms, toilets, kitchen and store.
+Other attraction inside the palace includes Diwan-I-Aam, an open-air enclosure where the king met his subjects and listened to their problems and complaints.

 The city is extremely well-connected to the other parts of the country and the world through a multitude of transportation modes.
 The domestic airport is at a distance of 7 km from the main city at Sanganer, while the international airport is at a distance of 10 km.
 The airport connects the city to the major metro cities across India and abroad.
 From the airport, you can hire a taxi or a bus and reach your desired destination in and around Jaipur.

 The entry fees for Nahargarh Fort is mentioned below.
 We have listed the entry fees for Indians, the entry fees for foreigners, camera fees and other charges if applicable.

 Best Time to Visit Nahargarh Fort, Jaipur